danilo-montes-code/Minecraft-Villager-Trade-Data/README.md

 ``` -->

 ## Planned Features
+* start menu
+    * display all trades
+    * search by item wanted
+    * search by item given
+    * search by profession
+    * check for updates
+        * update data
 * command line arguments for getting only given professions
 * different display options (simple, complex, full)
 * ask to write output to a file (https://stackoverflow.com/questions/47699023/how-to-write-console-output-on-text-file)